Martinsburg, West Virginia: History

 Martinsburg was established by an act of the Virginia General Assembly that was adopted in December 1778 during the American Revolutionary War.
 Founder Major General Adam Stephen named the gateway town to the Shenandoah Valley along Tuscarora Creek in honor of Colonel Thomas Bryan Martin, a nephew of Thomas Fairfax, 6th Lord Fairfax of Cameron.

-Aspen Hall, a Georgian mansion, is the oldest house in the city.
-Part was built in 1745 by Edward Beeson, Sr. Aspen Hall, and its wealthy residents had key roles in the agricultural, religious, transportation, and political history of the region.
+Aspen Hall, a Georgian mansion, is one of the oldest houses in the city.
+It was built in about 1776, by Edward Beeson II.
+Aspen Hall, and its wealthy residents had key roles in the agricultural, religious, transportation, and political history of the region.
 Significant events related to the French and Indian War, the Revolution, and the Civil War took place on the property.
 Three original buildings are still standing, including the rare blockhouse of Mendenhall's Fort.

-The first United States post office in what is now West Virginia was established at Martinsburg in 1792.
+One of the first United States post office in what is now West Virginia was established at Martinsburg in 1792.
 At that time, Martinsburg and the larger territory were still part of Virginia.

 The Baltimore and Ohio Railroad (B&O) reached Martinsburg in 1842.
-The Baltimore and Ohio Railroad Martinsburg Shops were constructed in 1849 and rebuilt after the American Civil War.
+The Baltimore and Ohio Railroad Martinsburg Shops were constructed in 1848 and rebuilt after the American Civil War.

 According to William Still, "The Father of the Underground Railroad" and its historian: Mr Robert Brown, alias Thomas Jones, escaped from slavery in Martinsburg on Christmas night in 1856.
 He rode a horse and had it swim across the freezing Potomac River.
 After riding forty miles, he walked in cold wet clothes for two days, to Harrisburg, Pennsylvania.
 He received assistance there from the Underground Railroad and traveled by train to Philadelphia, and the office of William Still with the Pennsylvania Anti-Slavery Society.
 Brown's wife and four children had been sold; he sought help to find them.
 He had a likeness of his wife, and locks of hair from each of them.